-Help|About displays the version and contact information for GPMAW.
+HelplAbout displays the version and contact information for GPMAW.
 The top line displays the version number of the current installation.
 The version number, e.g. 5.11, means main version 5, minor version 1, update version 1.
 Both main and minor versions will usually have an accompanying manual while an update version only has an updated help file.
-The manual is available on your installation CD as a .pdf document.
+If you want additional copies of the current manual, please contact Lighthouse data for price and availability (it is also available on your installation CD as a .pdf document).